G-Core/product-documentation/documentation/cloud/networking/create-and-manage-a-network.md

 A Gcore Cloud network is a virtualized software-defined network that operates in a cloud computing infrastructure.
 Cloud networks are used to transfer information between cloud resources and provide an internet connection.

-You can attach networks (also known as network interfaces) for <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines" target="_blank">Virtual Machines</a>, <a href="https://gcore.com/docs/cloud/bare-metal-servers/about-bare-metal-servers" target="_blank">Bare Metal</a>, <a href="https://gcore.com/docs/cloud/networking/create-and-configure-a-load-balancer" target="_blank">Load Balancers</a>, and <a href="https://gcore.com/docs/cloud/kubernetes/about-gcore-kubernetes" target="_blank">Managed Kubernetes</a> clusters.
+You can attach networks (also known as network interfaces) to <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines" target="_blank">Virtual Machines</a>, <a href="https://gcore.com/docs/cloud/bare-metal-servers/about-bare-metal-servers" target="_blank">Bare Metal</a>, <a href="https://gcore.com/docs/cloud/networking/create-and-configure-a-load-balancer" target="_blank">Load Balancers</a>, and <a href="https://gcore.com/docs/cloud/kubernetes/about-gcore-kubernetes" target="_blank">Managed Kubernetes</a> clusters.

 ## Types of networks

-For Cloud resources, it’s possible to configure the following types of networks:
+For Cloud resources, you can configure the following types of networks:

-* **Private network**.
-This interface is for local internal connections to the server and doesn't have access to the external network.
+* **Private network**: This interface is for local internal connections to the server and doesn't have access to the external network.
 Resources with private interfaces can only be accessed from the same network.
-However, it’s possible to customize their setup and establish internet connectivity.
+However, you can customize their setup and establish internet connectivity.
 For example, if you add a VM with a private interface to a public Load Balancer, this Virtual Machine will receive requests from the internet.
 You can configure a <a href="https://gcore.com/docs/cloud/networking/ip-address/create-and-configure-a-floating-ip-address" target="_blank">Floating IP address</a>.

-* **Public network**.
-This interface grants access to the external network.
+* **Public network**: This interface grants access to the external network.
 Instances with that interface will be available from the internet.

 ## Create and attach networks to Cloud resources

 You can attach both public and private networks to Virtual Machines, Bare Metal, Load Balancers, and Managed Kubernetes clusters.

-There are two ways to create and attach a network: you can do this during the resource creation or add a network separately and then attach it to an already existing Cloud resource.
+There are two ways to create and attach a network: during resource creation or by adding a network separately and then attaching it to an existing Cloud resource.

 ### Attach a network when creating a new Cloud resource

-For detailed steps on how to attach a network interface for each resource, check out the relevant guide:
+For detailed steps on how to attach a network interface for each resource, refer to the relevant guide:

 * <a href="https://gcore.com/docs/cloud/virtual-instances/create-an-instance" target="_blank">Attach network interface to a Virtual Machine</a>
 * <a href="https://gcore.com/docs/cloud/bare-metal-servers/create-a-bare-metal-server" target="_blank">Attach network interface to a Bare Metal</a>